zaataylor/cartesian/README.md

 	anotherInput := []any{sliceF, sliceB, sliceS}
 	cp := cartesian.NewCartesianProduct(anotherInput)

-	// Explnation: Iterate over indices, and use them to obtain a specific
+	// Explanation: Iterate over indices, and use them to obtain a specific
 	// Cartesian product by indexing into each slice one by one.
 	// Then, split the product into a function and two args, and apply those
 	// args to the function, printing out the result.